julbov/Speed-object-detection-camera/README.md

 - **Detection Area Top, Bottom, left and right**: the detection area margins

 ### Calibration Settings

+**How to calibratie**
+1. Measure a known object like the vehicle length [lookup vehicle dimensions]https://www.automobiledimension.com
+2. Count pixels for same object in camera view
+3. Set calibration values.

 ### Output Settings
 - **Save Images** When disabled the detections still get recorded but no image is saved a placeholder is used instead of an image.